tamsky/rhodecode-enterprise-ce/docs/admin/indexing.rst

     [instance:enterprise-1]
     api_host = http://127.0.0.1:10000
     api_key = <auth token goes here>
-    repo_dir = /home/<username>/repos

 .. _run-index:

 Run the Indexer
 ^^^^^^^^^^^^^^^

 Run the indexer using the following command, and specify the instance you want to index:

 .. code-block:: bash

-   # From inside a virtualevv
-   (venv)$ rhodecode-index --instance-name=enterprise-1

    # Using default installation
    $ /home/user/.rccontrol/enterprise-1/profile/bin/rhodecode-index \